Master MoE routing, load balancing, and the dense-vs-sparse serving tradeoffs behind Mixtral, DeepSeek, and Qwen3.6-style expert models.

 For CPU-offloaded serving (for example, running a quantized MoE checkpoint on consumer hardware), one possible design is:

-This can make large MoE checkpoints fit where full GPU residency cannot, especially when combined with weight quantization, but it trades memory for transfer-dependent latency.
-You cannot know an exact next-layer route until that layer receives its hidden state, so unconditional "prefetch the next experts" is not free.
+This can make large MoE checkpoints fit where full GPU residency can't, especially when combined with weight quantization, but it trades memory for transfer-dependent latency.
+You can't know an exact next-layer route until that layer receives its hidden state, so unconditional "prefetch the next experts" isn't free.

 In batch serving, different tokens in a batch may route to different experts.
-The key optimization is batched expert execution:
+Batched expert execution is the serving trick:

-This turns small matrix multiplies into a smaller number of large, efficient ones, which is critical for achieving high GPU utilization with MoE models.
+This groups many per-token expert calls into a smaller number of larger matrix multiplies, which helps keep GPU utilization high with MoE models.

 1from collections import defaultdict